zachwe/tortoise-tts/README.md

 **!**NOTE**!**: cached `latents.pth` files generated before 2023.02.05 will be ignored, due to a change in computing the conditiona latents.
 This *should* help bump up voice cloning quality.
 Apologies for the inconvenience.

+### History

+In this tab, a rudimentary way of viewing past results can be found here.

+With it, you just select a voice, then you can quickly view their generation settings.

+To play a file, select a specific file with the second dropdown list.

+To reuse a voice file's settings, click `Copy Settings`.

 ### Utilities

 In this tab, you can find some helper utilities that might be of assistance.